 He has three brothers, all still alive:

-Louis and Roger, who have the same mother and father as Ralph (i.e. they are Ralph’s whole-blood brothers);
+Louis and Roger, who have the same parents as Ralph (i.e. they are Ralph’s whole-blood brothers);

 Pierre, who has the same mother but a different father (the mother’s second spouse).
 He is therefore Ralph’s uterine brother.